-The technological measures that control access to Air Cards adversely affect the ability of consumers to make lawful uses of their devices.
-This exemption will allow consumers to unlock lawfully acquired Air Cards and use the devices on compatible wireless networks of his or her choice, which is a lawful and a noninfringing use of copyrighted works within the meaning of section 1201(a)(1) of the DMCA.
+The technological measures that control access to Wireless Telephone Handsets adversely affect the ability of consumers to make lawful uses of their lawfully acquired wireless devices.
+This exemption will allow a consumer to unlock his or her lawfully acquired Wireless Telephone Handsets and use these devices on a compatible wireless network of his or her choice, which is a lawful and a noninfringing use of copyrighted works within the meaning of section 1201(a)(1) of the DMCA.